andpersand/how_tu/IRC/README.md

 `/join [#channelname]`

 replacing '[#channelname]' with the name of the channel you want to join.
-Remember that
+Remember that channel names start with the # symbol.

 Some channels may require you to _register_ your nickname before you can join.
 For instructions on how to do this, skip to the _Registering a nickname on IRC_ section below.
 You should probably register your nickname anyway, just to make sure that others can't use your nickname and pretend to be you.